 As in many jurisdictions, the regulatory environment in relation to cryptocurrencies and their interaction with securities law is not yet settled, and ESMA acknowledges that, depending on how an ICO is structured, it may fall outside the regulated space entirely (see Sections IV and VII below for information in relation to compliance with anti-money laundering legislation).

 In Ireland, virtual currency is not regarded as either money or fiat currency.
 Therefore, virtual currency is typically viewed as being outside the scope of many traditional financial regulatory regimes, for example, deposit taking, electronic money or payment systems.

 There is a risk that certain ancillary services in connection with a virtual currency could be subject to regulation as a form of money remittance or transmission under the Second Payment Services Directive (PSD2), or, where PSD2 does not apply, under the Irish regulatory regime for money transmission.
 For example, the operator of a virtual currency platform who settles payments of fiat currency between the buyers and sellers of virtual currency could be viewed as being engaged in the regulated activities of money remittance or transmission.
 There are a number of exemptions that may be applicable where, for example, the platform operator is acting as a commercial agent or where the platform could be viewed as a securities settlement system.
 The application of an exemption would depend on the features of the trading platform.

-The application of existing Irish anti-money laundering requirements to virtual currency is unclear due to uncertainty surrounding the regulatory status of virtual currency.
-Where a virtual currency or any activity relating to it is subject to regulation (e.g., it has the characteristics of a transferable security), Irish anti-money laundering requirements will apply.
+Generally, where a virtual currency or any activity relating to it is subject to regulation (e.g., it has the characteristics of a transferable security), Irish anti-money laundering (AML) requirements will apply.